kivy/kivy/doc/sources/guide2/lang.rst

 Rule context
 ------------

-A kv source is constituted from `rules`, which are used to describe the content of a Widget, you can have one `root` rule, and any number of `class` rules.
+A Kv source constitutes of `rules`, which are used to describe the content of a Widget, you can have one `root` rule, and any number of `class` or `template` rules.

 The `root` rule is declared by declaring the class of your root widget, without any indentation, followed by `:` and will be set as the `root` attribute of the